TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats.md

 So what's the best way to setup the Custom Profiles and which one to use with which scores?

-There isn't a best score setup, being that everyone has their own personal preferences.
+There isn't a best setup, being that everyone has their own personal preferences.
 Some prefer high quality audio, others high quality video.
 Many prefer both.

 Here I will try to explain with some personal used examples how to make the most use of Custom Formats that you can use to get an idea how to setup yours.